arklumpus/MuPDFCore/Readme.md

 Now, open a Windows command line in the folder where you have downloaded the MuPDFCore source code, type `BuildTests` and press `Enter`.
 This will create a number of files in the `Release\MuPDFCoreTests` folder, where each file is an archive containing the tests for a certain platform and architecture:

+* `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments using `glibc` on x64 processors.
+* `MuPDFCoreTests-linux-arm64.tar.gz` contains the tests for Linux environments using `glibc` on arm64 processors.
-* `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments on x64 processors.
+* `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments using `musl` on x64 processors.
-* `MuPDFCoreTests-linux-arm64.tar.gz` contains the tests for Linux environments on arm64 processors.
+* `MuPDFCoreTests-linux-arm64.tar.gz` contains the tests for Linux environments using `musl` on arm64 processors.
 * `MuPDFCoreTests-mac-x64.tar.gz` contains the tests for macOS environments on Intel processors.
 * `MuPDFCoreTests-mac-arm64.tar.gz` contains the tests for macOS environments on Apple silicon processors.
 * `MuPDFCoreTests-win-x64.tar.gz` contains the tests for Windows environments on x64 processors.
 * `MuPDFCoreTests-win-x86.tar.gz` contains the tests for Windows environments on x86 processors.
+* `MuPDFCoreTests-win-arm64.tar.gz` contains the tests for Windows environments on arm64 processors.

 To run the tests, copy each archive to a machine running the corresponding operating system, and extract it (note: on Windows, the default zip file manager may struggle when extracting the text file with non-latin characters; you may need to manually extract this file).
 Then: